 7 Steps to Improve Mindful Eating

 Mindful eating can be defined as eating with intention and attention.
-But, it is safe to stay that all of us can be guilty of the opposite when we are on the run, fatigued, unprepared or distracted.
+But, it is safe to say that all of us can be guilty of the opposite when we are on the run, fatigued, unprepared or distracted.
 You know the times, eating breakfast on the drive to work, unconsciously grazing on the nibbles or cheese platter at a party or dinner on the couch in front of the TV.

 Our bodies are designed to provide us with physical and mental signals that communicate to us when we are hungry or full.
 However, when distracted by the environment around us rather than the food in front of us, we are unable to pay attention to those cues, contributing to excess intake and weight gain over time.